Javascript is not enabled.

 • Employees get a menu of options for investing contributions, generally including a range of target-date funds (TDFs), which tailor their investment mix to the saver’s projected retirement date, and a variety of stock, bond and income funds.

-• As with standard workplace plans, enrolled employees are charged administrative fees, which among current programs range up to $30 a year and/or around 0.25 percent to 1 percent of account assets.
+• As with standard workplace plans, enrolled employees are charged administrative fees, which among current programs range up to $30 a year and/or 0.25 percent to 1 percent of account assets.

-A handful of states have adopted different models aimed at encouraging small businesses and nonprofit organizations to voluntarily offer their workers savings opportunities — for example, by choosing a plan through a state-run marketplace or joining with other enterprises in a multiple employer plan (MEP).
+A handful of states adopted different models aimed at encouraging small businesses and nonprofit organizations to voluntarily offer their workers savings opportunities — for example, by choosing a plan through a state-run marketplace or joining other enterprises in a multiple employer plan (MEP).

 California